dreamgrove/dreamgrove/content/feral/2021-07-02-Mythic+_Guide_Part_4.md

 **Necrolol** - {{< spell 354123 "Locust Swarm" >}}
 The Necrolol legendary is not in a good place unfortunately, this legendary is pretty laughable in any sort of AoE and has left the Necros in a not-so-great spot AoE wise ... still.

+The Swarm lego provides a percent boost to the damage taken by the mob that it is on, and with the legendary this is a 60% chance to split, so the DoT could be on 2 or 3 targets if you're lucky.
+Compared to Circle which is 25% DoT damage gain to *all* targets, and doesn't have any RNG bouncing involved.

 ![Image](https://cdn.discordapp.com/attachments/337894455589994517/860503002039975956/unknown.png)

 **Kyrian** - {{< spell 354115 "Kindred Affinity" >}}